Your Guide to Helping Your Pet Deal With a New Routine

 Being home alone takes practice.
 Slow, steady, positive separation anxiety training can reduce or avoid stress.

-After more than a year of social distancing, it’s important to slowly expose pets to new environments, experiences, animals and people to potentially curb social anxiety.
+It’s important to slowly expose pets to new environments, experiences, animals and people to potentially curb social anxiety.

 Set up a Safe Home Environment: